Increase 3 times your chances of landing an offer Register ×

 These are kind of like Zoom interviews, but if the interviewer didn’t show up.
 Instead you will be given fit questions to answer and must record your answer in your computer webcam.
 Your response will then go on to be assessed by an algorithm, scoring both what you say and how you say it.

-Again, with advances in AI, it is easy to imagine these automated interviews going from fully scripted interactions, where all candidates are asked the same list of questions, to a more interactive experience.
+Again, with advances in AI, it is easy to imagine these automated case interviews going from fully scripted interactions, where all candidates are asked the same list of questions, to a more interactive experience.
 Thus, we might soon arrive at a point where you are being grilled on the details of your stories - McKinsey PEI style - but by a bot rather than a human.

 We include some tips on this kind of “one way” fit interview in section six here.

 If you look around online for material on how to solve case studies, a lot of what you find will set out framework-based approaches.
-However, as we have mentioned, these frameworks tend to break down with more complex, unique cases - with these being exactly the kind of tough case studies you can expect to be given in your interviews.
+However, as we have mentioned, these frameworks tend to break down with more complex, unique cases - with these being exactly the kind of tough case studies you can expect to be given in your case interviews.

 MyConsultingCoach’s Problem Driven Structure approach is a universal problem solving method that can be applied to any business problem, irrespective of its nature.

-Otherwise, let's zoom in to see how our method actually works in more detail:
+Let's zoom in to see how our method actually works in more detail:

-3.2.1.
+4.1.
 Identify the problem

 Identifying the problem means properly understanding the prompt/question you are given, so you get to the actual point of the case.